GitLeeRepo/SedAndAwkNotes/sedNotes.md

 # sed Commands

-These commands are detailed in the comming sectins:
+These commands are detailed in the coming sections:

 * **s** (**substitution**)
 * **d** (**delete**)